 Every effort is made to determine the best and safest decision on cancelling or not cancelling school because of adverse weather.
-Please take the time to read the enclosed information.
+Please take the time to read the information on emergency closing below.
 Taking the time to acquaint ourselves with the procedures of the policy will assure the safety of our children.

 CHANGES IN SCHOOL SCHEDULE

 Adverse weather or other emergencies may necessitate a delayed opening, early dismissal or school cancellation.
 If such a decision is made, area radio and television stations will be notified.
-Parents may also call the information number, (719) 687-6137, for additional information or consult our district website at www.wpsdk12.org and look under 'WPSD Alerts' at the bottom of the page.
+Parents may also call the main number, (719) 686-2000, for closing information or consult our district website at www.wpsdk12.org and look at the ‘District Operational Status’ at the top of the page.

 Transportation to off-campus facilities, non-school activities, night, community and adult education activities are cancelled when school is cancelled or suspended early.
 Athletic events and special school events may be held if weather conditions have improved sufficiently.
 Announcements will be made over area radio and television stations.